Dynasty Warriors Advance

+Dynasty Warriors Advance (真・三國無双 Advance, Shin Sangoku Musō Adobansu) is a 2005 hack and slash video game developed by Omega Force and published by Koei for the Game Boy Advance.
+A spin-off of the Dynasty Warriors series, it was published outside Japan by Nintendo.
+It is the only installment in the series to be released for the Game Boy Advance as well as the first to not be released on a PlayStation console.

+Characters

+Dynasty Warriors Advance features a smaller roster of thirteen characters, a sharp decrease in comparison to the last home console title, Dynasty Warriors 5.
+Three members of each faction are available from the beginning of the game.
+Completing Musou Mode with any character from a particular faction will unlock the faction's leader as a playable character.
+Completing Musou Mode again with one of the faction leaders will unlock Lu Bu.

 Reception

 Dynasty Warriors Advance received very mixed reviews upon release.
 IGN disliked the game, grading it 4 out of 10, criticizing the low number of on-screen enemies at any time, and the "button-mashing" gameplay.
 Nintendo Power, however, gave the game a 7 (out of 10), praising its replay value that "ranks among the best" on the Game Boy Advance system.
 The game currently has a score of 56 out of 100 at Metacritic, and 55% at GameRankings.